TL;DR

 Choosing an insurer is only the first step.
 Understanding how your policy works is just as important.

-Premium Types: Guaranteed vs. Reviewable
+Premium Types: subject to terms vs. Reviewable

-- Guaranteed Premiums: The cost is fixed at the start and will not change for the entire policy term, unless you alter the cover.
+- guaranteed premiums: The cost is fixed at the start and will not change for the entire policy term, unless you alter the cover.
 This provides certainty and is usually recommended.

 - Reviewable Premiums: The premium is cheaper at the outset but is reviewed by the insurer every 5 or 10 years.
 It can increase based on the insurer's claims experience and wider trends, often becoming very expensive in later life.
-Both L&G and Aviva offer guaranteed premiums, which we almost always recommend for long-term peace of mind.
+Both L&G and Aviva offer guaranteed premiums, which we usually recommend for long-term peace of mind.

 The Importance of Placing Your Policy in Trust